-Appeal Process
+Suspension Appeal Process

-A Student can appeal the disqualification from financial aid by completing a Satisfactory Academic Progress Appeal.
-The appeal form is available under the Academic Forms section on the SUM website www.sum.edu.
+A student can appeal the disqualification from financial aid by completing a Satisfactory Academic Progress Appeal.
+The appeal form is available under the Academic Forms section on the SEM website (www. sum.edu).
+A student, in conjunction with the academic advisor or cohort advisor, must submit a detailed plan outlining the student's action plan to return to eligibility and a timeframe in which this will be accomplished.
 A student should provide an explanation of any extenuating circumstances that prevented the student from maintaining satisfactory academic progress throughout the disqualifying trimester.
-Supporting documentation regarding the conditions for appealing will be accepted and reviewed.
-All appeals are reviewed by the Satisfactory Academic Progress committee.
-The review time for appeals may take 1-2 weeks.
-Students will be notified of the results by email or mail.
-The appeals committee's decision is final however any questions regarding the process should be directed to the Academic Dean's office at 510-567-6125 ext.101
+Supporting documentation report regarding and conditions are a few be reviewed by the Satisfactory Academic Progress Committee.
+No appeal will be considered if any documentation is missing or incomplete and the student will not be eligible for further aid.